chatmail/relay/doc/source/overview.rst

 The deployed system components of a chatmail relay are:

--  `Postfix SMTP MTA <postfix>`_ accepts and relays messages (both from your users and from the wider e-mail MTA network)
+-  Postfix_ is the Mail Transport Agent (MTA) and accepts messages from, and sends messages to, the wider e-mail MTA network

--  `Dovecot IMAP MDA <dovecot>`_ stores messages for your users until they download them
+-  Dovecot_ is the Mail Delivery Agent (MDA) and stores messages for users until they download them

--  Nginx_ shows the web page with your privacy policy and additional information
+-  Nginx_ shows the web page with privacy policy and additional information

 -  `acmetool <https://hlandau.github.io/acmetool/>`_ manages TLS
    certificates for Dovecot, Postfix, and Nginx